 Other benefits for Bristol include:

-- less wear and tear on road surfaces
+- Less wear and tear on road surfaces.

-- improved safety for vulnerable road users like pedestrians and cyclists.
+- Improved safety for pedestrians and cyclists.

 What does freight consolidation mean for businesses?